fharper/speakerkit/abstracts.md

 #### Shorter Abstracts

+Are you flirting with the idea of moving your application from traditional cloud to Kubernetes?
+You read about it, and now you are daydreaming about the time you could simply deploy your app without having to think about clusters, pods, and controllers.

+It might seem like it, but trust me, there are ways to make the move without losing your sanity!
+In this talk, I will help you get started.
+With some best practices taken from the DevOps space, to the GitOps principles, we will explore together the tools at your disposal to make a flawless transition into the new age of cloud native apps.

+_Characters: 595_

 #### Tagline

 Are you flirting with Kubernetes?
 You read about it, but now you are daydreaming about the time you could simply deploy your app without having to think about clusters!
 Do not worry; this talk will help you demystify K8s, and get started in no time.